 10 Steps to a Successful ERP Implementation

 If your company is reaching a point where you’ve outgrown spreadsheets and are inflicted with the chaos of multiple work complexities, it may be time to implement an Enterprise Resource Planning (ERP) system.
 Implementing an ERP system can be a daunting task as it does take time and careful planning.
 However, going through this process is well worth the cost as it can drastically transform your business, streamline your operations, improve communication and considerably boost productivity and efficiency.
-Below are some steps you can take to help ensure that your implementation is successful.
+Below are some steps you can take to help ensure that a successful ERP implementation.

 1. Define needs: Why do I need an ERP implementation?

-Understanding the reasons why you need an ERP system is a critical first step in ensuring the success of your implementation.
+Understanding the reasons why you need an ERP system is a critical first step in successfully implementing an ERP designed for your business.
 You must evaluate the problems your organization faces and how an ERP solution could help you overcome these problems.
 A good consultant can help conduct a needs analysis, map departmental processes, identify bottlenecks and pinpoint any tasks that have frequent errors or inefficiencies..

-2. Define objectives and requirements: How exactly can an ERP implementation solve my problems?
+2. Define objectives and requirements: What does a successful ERP implementation look like for my business?

 Once you’ve identified the problems you’d like to solve, it’s important to set out the objectives and begin to build a requirements list for your ERP implementation project.
 Now is the time to determine and quantify the importance of each issue in terms of monetary impact to your business.

-The payoff can often be measured as a cost/labour savings or as new growth potential.
+The payoff can often be measured as a cost and labour savings or as new growth potential.
 It is critical to gather as many numbers as possible and to clearly document your calculations and validate assumptions.
 This exercise will help you prioritize and build your requirements list based on your new processes and expected gains.
-It will also help you to quickly estimate the ROI of your ERP implementation project.
+It will also help you to quickly estimate the ROI of a successful ERP implementation.

 3. Evaluate and choose an ERP partner

 Many organizations lack the internal expertise and experience for ERP implementation.
-You need to consider hiring or contracting an experienced professional to guide you through the implementation process.
+You need to consider hiring or contracting an ERP consultant to guide you through the implementation process.
 This will prevent a lot of headaches and wasted time, as well as giving you time to focus on other tasks.